grommet/grommet-cms-boilerplate/README.md

 # Grommet CMS

 ## NOTE
 This repo is under active development and as such, it would be best to wait until a proper release before using it in production.
-If you're interested in contributing, please read on to get the app setup.
+If you're interested in contributing, please read on to get started.

 ## Getting Started